dp28/minizinc-solver/README.md

 This depends on having a minizinc installation already.

 1. Install the binaries for your system [here](https://www.minizinc.org/ide/).
+This library uses the Gecode solver, so ensure the MiniZinc installation includes gecode binaries.
 2. Add the binaries to your `PATH`: `export PATH=$PATH:/path/to/MiniZincIDE-2.2.3-bundle-linux/bin`
 3. Install this library: `npm install minizinc-solver`